 - Mechanical properties of ceramics: theoretical strength, Weibull theory, effect of flaw and porosity to strength, 3 and 4 points bending test, tensile strength, fracture toughness

 - Machining, finishing, and joining of ceramics

 - Examples of the most common engineering ceramics (alumina, zirconia, silicon carbide, silicon nitride): their different types, properties, main applications, limitations, toughening mechanisms

-The first part of this course concentrates to engineering ceramics and their mechanical properties and the second part is concentrating to functional ceramics, they principles and applications.
+The first part of this course is concentrating to functional ceramics and the second part is concentrating to engineering ceramics.

 The course gives the students an introduction to functional ceramic materials and relate physical and chemical properties to the structure and composition.
 The focus is on the thermal, electric, magnetic, and optical properties.

-- Name the different testing methods and interpret the results.
+- can name the different testing methods and interpret the results.

-- Define the basic designing methods and apply those for different components.
+- can define the basic designing methods and apply those for different components.

-- Name some new trends in engineering ceramics, e.g. ceramic composites.
+- can name some new trends in engineering ceramics e.g. ceramic composites.